eyaltrabelsi/eyaltrabelsi/README.md

 ## Latest Blog Posts:
 <ul>
+<li><a href=https://medium.com/technology-hits/leveraging-chatgpt-for-call-for-papers-submissions-6307d082ed03>Leveraging ChatGPT for Call for Papers Submissions</a></li>
     <li><a href=https://medium.com/bigabids-dataverse/how-to-build-trust-in-machine-learning-the-sane-way-39d879f22e69>How to build TRUST in Machine Learning, the sane way</a></li>
     <li><a href=https://medium.com/better-programming/a-comprehensive-guide-to-profiling-python-programs-f8b7db772e6>A Comprehensive Guide to Profiling Python Programs</a></li>
     <li><a href=https://medium.com/towards-artificial-intelligence/comprehensive-guide-to-optimize-your-pandas-code-62980f8c0e64>Comprehensive Guide To Optimize Your Pandas Code</a></li>